cfengine/documentation/reference/language-concepts.markdown

 They must begin with a drive letter or double-slash server name.

-Note that in many cases, you have `sys.inputdir` and other [Special Variables] that work equally well on Windows and non-Windows system.
+Note that in many cases, you have `sys.inputdir` and other [Special variables] that work equally well on Windows and non-Windows system.

 Note in recent versions of Cygwin you can decide to use the